botpress/botpress/integrations/airtable/hub.md

 For example, to update a record in a base via the API, the user who granted the token must have editor access to the base.
 In addition, the token must have both the correct scope (**data.records:write**) and the base added as a resource.

 For personal access tokens, scopes and resources/access are configured individually from **/create/tokens**.

-## Usage

-Once the integration is enabled, you can start using Airtable features from your Botpress chatbot.
-The integration offers several actions for interacting with Airtable, such as `getBaseTables`, `getTableRecords`, `createTable`, `updateTable`, `createRecord`, and `updateRecord`.
-These actions allow you to get tables and records from a base, create and update tables, and create and update records.

-For more details and examples, refer to the Botpress and Airtable documentation.

-## Limitations

-- Free Plan Limits:
-  - Records: Limited to **1,000 records per base**.
-  - API: Limited to **1,000 API calls per month**.
-  - Commenters: Limited to **50 commenters per workspace**.
-  - Sync and extensions: Available on the **Team plan and above**.
-To continue using Airtable with higher limits, you can upgrade to the Team plan.
-- Rate limiting: Airtable employs a number of safeguards against bursts of incoming traffic to help maximize its stability.
-The API is limited to **5 requests per second per base**.
-If you exceed this rate, you will receive a **429 status code** and will need to wait **30 seconds** before subsequent requests will succeed.
-Airtable may change the enforced API rate limits or enforce additional types of limits in their sole discretion, including tiered based on pricing plan.
-Upon receiving a 429 status code, API integrations should back-off and wait before retrying the API request.
-The official JavaScript client has built-in back-off and retry logic.
-If you anticipate a higher read volume, it is recommended to use a caching proxy.

-## Contributing

-Contributions are welcome!
-Please submit issues and pull requests.

-Enjoy seamless helpdesk and customer support integration between Botpress and Airtable!